 Our Favorite Feature of BoldLeads: Lead Exclusivity

-How to Get the Most out of BoldLeads: Utilize the Built-in CRM
+How to Get the Most Out of BoldLeads: Utilize the Built-in CRM

 Where BoldLeads Could Improve

-There’s not a lot to complain about when it comes to the BoldLeads process or features when compared to other real estate lead generation companies.
+There’s not a lot to complain about when it comes to the BoldLeads process or features compared to other real estate lead generation companies.
 They offer a very competitive platform.
 However, that solid platform comes at a price, literally.
 At $269 just to access the platform, you’re already paying more than most of our other lead generation options, and that doesn’t include the money you need to budget to actually run your ads on places like Google or Facebook.